-An interim RE inspection was carried out in March 2018, confirmed that 'St Joseph's is still a good school.'
+Our RE inspection confirmed that St Joseph's continues to be a good school.

 The Catholic life of the school and its wider community is reflected in the quality of Collective Worship, displays throughout the school and in the relationship between staff and children and between the children themselves.
 Children make good progress in RE and 'attainment in RE is very much in line with other curriculum subjects'.
-It was also noted that 'strong leadership, coupled with the enthusiasm of all staff ensures that their mission statement - "with Christ at the centre where everyone is recognised as special" - permeates all activities and daily life at St Joseph's.'